 On related pages:

-Routine monitoring of groundwater at the site is being performed by EPA as part of a long-term monitoring program to verify remedy effectiveness and to monitor remedial progress.
-The results from the most recent annual groundwater sampling event performed in November 2015 (Round 7) indicate that TCE and PCE concentrations in Garden City supply wells GWP-10 and GWP-11 decreased by over 50 percent between 2011 and 2015, although they continue to exceed the EPA Maximum Contaminant Level (MCL) and New York State drinking water standard of 5 micrograms/liter for TCE and PCE.
-Institutional controls are in place to restrict groundwater use at the site
+Routine monitoring of groundwater at the Site is being performed by EPA as part of a long-term monitoring program to verify remedy effectiveness and to monitor remedial progress.
+The results from the most recent annual groundwater sampling event performed in November 2017 (Round 7) indicate that TCE and PCE concentrations in Garden City supply wells GWP-10 and GWP-11 decreased by over 50 percent between 2011 and 2017, although they continue to exceed the EPA Maximum Contaminant Level (MCL) and New York State drinking water standard of 5 micrograms/liter for TCE and PCE.
+Institutional controls are in place to restrict groundwater use at the Site.

 What Is the Current Site Status?

-The site is being addressed in three stages: initial actions and two long-term remedial phases focused on cleanup of the entire site
+The site is being addressed in three stages: initial actions and two long-term remedial phases or operable units focused on cleanup of the entire site